Pac-Man and the Ghostly Adventures: Overview

 The series takes place on the fictional planet known as Pac-World, and its Netherworld.
-The show sees Pac-Man and his best friends, Spiralton and Cylindria attend Maze High School, a boarding school located within the city of Pacopolis.
-They help to protect citizens from the threat of ghosts after the seal that locked up the Netherworld was accidentally opened by Pac at the time he was avoiding the school bully Skeebo.
-Ghosts are able to possess Pac-Worlder bodies although only for a time limit of a few minutes unless aided by Dr. Buttocks' technology.
-Victims of possession usually are apparent by a red-eyed glow although this too can be prevented with Buttocks' technology.
+The show sees Pacster, (an alternate-universe version of Pac-Man) and his best friends, Spiralton and Cylindria attend Maze High School, a boarding school in Pacopolis.
+They help to protect citizens from the threat of ghosts, who originate from the Netherworld.
+The Netherworld was originally sealed off from Pac-World until Pac-Man accidentally broke the seal while avoiding the school bully Skeebo.
+Ghosts can use their slime-producing abilities to coat objects and terrorize Pac-Worlders.
+They are additionally able to possess the bodies of Pac-Worlders, which causes them to gain glowing red eyes.
+However, their possession only lasts a few minutes without the aid of Dr. Buttocks' technology.

-Pac-Man also has four friendly ghosts (Blinky, Pinky, Inky and Clyde) that surrendered and vowed to help him along his voyage and journey (in exchange for being restored to the living world).
-Pac-Man vows to stop Betrayus and the ghosts (or any other bad character) from taking over Pac-World while searching for his long-lost parents.
-He has the unique ability to eat ghosts and destroy the ectoplasm that makes up most of their bodies.
-Only their eyeballs survive, which he spits out.
-They reform their bodies using a regeneration chamber.
+Pac-Man also has four friendly ghosts (Blinky, Pinky, Inky and Clyde) who vowed to help him in exchange for being restored to the living world.
+Pac-Man vows to stop Betrayus and the ghosts from taking over Pac-World while searching for his long-lost parents.
 The ghosts continually attack the city to locate the Repository, a storage chamber for the corporeal bodies of the ghosts which would allow them to live again if they possessed them.
-It is kept hidden to deny them this freedom and only President Spheros and Pac-Man are aware of its location.
 The ghosts also attack the Tree of Life to prevent Pac-Man from gaining powers to fight them.
 Without the power-berries, Pac-Man is not able to fly or breathe in the Netherworld.